Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Introduction

 To this end, the main contributions of this paper can be summarized as follows:

-\begin{itemize}[leftmargin=*] \item We exploit all accessible factors that drive the cryptocurrency market, such as trading data, social media sentiments, blockchain data, and search volumes. \item The proposed approach outperforms existing models and provide reliable help for decision-making to investors by proposing an \emph{AdaBoost-LSTM} ensemble-learning architecture. \item In addition to the predicted price, our model outputs a fluctuation distribution to help the investor understand the certainty of the model's forecasting. \item We conducted extensive experiments and analyses to validate the effectiveness of the approach. \item For further improvements, we provide an open-source implementation. \end{itemize}
+\begin{itemize}[leftmargin=*] \item Our research encompasses factors influencing cryptocurrency volatility, including trading data, social media sentiments, blockchain metrics, and search engine volumes. \item We introduce an LSTM-based multimodal ensemble learning model that outperforms existing models, delivering reliable decision-making support to investors. \item Beyond price prediction, our model provides fluctuation distribution, enhancing investors' understanding of forecast certainty. \item Comprehensive experiments and analyses affirm the robustness of our approach. \item We provide an open-source implementation of our model for further development and improvement. \end{itemize}

-Following this section, Section~\ref{sec:rel-work} provides an overview of the existing related works.
-Section~\ref{sec:app} presents the proposed approach and the model's proposed architecture.
-Next, all experiments details and results are provided in Section~\ref{sec:exp}.
-Finally, Section \ref{sec:con} concludes this paper and discusses possible future work improvements.